Securing and supporting diverse human resources (promoting diversity)

 Appointment Status of Managers (Executives) and Their Approach

-In order to promote the utilization of human resources that respect the individuality of each employee and foster a climate in which both employees and the company can grow together, we have introduced systems to realize diverse and flexible work styles, and improved the workplace environment.
-We are doing maintenance.
+We promote the utilization of human resources that respects the individuality of each employee and foster a culture in which employees and the company can grow together.
+To this end, we have introduced the following systems and improved the working environment to realize diverse and flexible working styles.

 • telework system